Russian Railways expects coronavirus outbreak to impact freight traffic to Europe

 Shilo did not provide any estimate for the likely decline in freight traffic.

-The coronavirus has killed more than 130 people, prompting some countries to evacuate their citizens from the city of Wuhan, epicenter of the outbreak, while companies have extended Lunar New Year holidays to try to prevent its further spread.

-Reporting by Gleb Stolyarov; Writing by Andrey Ostroukh; Editing by Gareth Jones
+The coronavirus has killed more than 130 people, prompting some countries to evacuate their citizens from the city of Wuhan, epicentre of the outbreak, while companies have extended Lunar New Year holidays to try to prevent its further spread.
+(Reporting by Gleb Stolyarov; Writing by Andrey Ostroukh Editing by Gareth Jones)